ArcticMicrobialEcology/Kilpisjarvi-MAGs/02-read-based.md

 ### Resample FASTQ files with seqtk

-Because there are large differences in library size, we are going to resample the dataset to 2,000,000 reads per sample
+Because there are large differences in library size, we are going to resample the dataset to 2,000,000 reads per sample.

 ```bash
 mkdir RESAMPLED_ILLUMINA